 NASCAR Power Rankings: Joey Logano to the top after Erik Jones’ victory

-NASCAR Power Rankings: Logano to the top after Jones’ victory originally appeared on NBC Sports Philadelphia
+NASCAR Power Rankings: Logano to the top after Jones’ victory originally appeared on NBC Sports Chicago

 The 2022 NASCAR playoffs began with a shocking winner.